 Streaming services both old and new are looking toward the gaming industry as the next place for expansion.
 Several companies have already tossed their hats into the ring, vying for a foothold in this burgeoning market.
 Microsoft, Sony, Google and Nvidia are the biggest names in the field so far, and each one offers something a bit different than the next.
-GeForce Now — Nvidia’s platform — recently went public, allowing gamers to check out the technology themselves for free or for a monthly subscription.
+GeForce Now — Nvidia’s platform — went public last year, allowing gamers to check out the technology themselves for free or for a monthly subscription.
 And while it won’t be a perfect fit for everyone, it’s easily the most exciting game streaming service currently available.

 How GeForce Now Sets Itself Apart

 Most video game streaming platforms that are currently on the market work one of two ways, either they have their own storefront where users must purchase the games they wish to play, similar to Google’s Stadia service, or users are granted access to an entire library of games while they are subscribed to the service, like PlayStation Now.
 GeForce Now breaks the mold and does things a bit different.

 More from Slickdeals: Get 35% Off Federal Tax E-filing with TaxSlayer

 Nvidia’s platform instead lets you stream games you already own by connecting to third-party storefronts like Steam and Battle.net.
 The games must be supported by GeForce Now — currently one of its largest shortcomings — but for the most part it’s head-and-shoulders above the competition.
 If GeForce Now shuts down permanently or you stop paying for the service, you don’t have to worry about losing access to all your games.
 Many users will likely already have a sizable third-party library, so that means they already have dozens of games that can be used with GeForce Now.

 Finding Compatible Games Is Often an Exercise in Futility